Ticket #57 (closed defect: fixed)

 Replying to jteh:

-One problem with [the approach of overriding tab and shift+tab] is that the tab order specified by the page author is overridden.
+One problem with approach of overriding tab and shift+tab is that the tab order specified by the page author is overridden.

 The solution to this problem is to only override if the cursor is not within a field.
 That is, if the cursor is within a field, tab and shift+tab behave normally, thus honouring the page's tab order until the user manually moves the cursor.